 When it comes time to establish a price to sell for, you want to do your research.
 You can inquire about the used book value on NadaGuides.com for a general idea of its worth.
 Couple that with an investigation into what similar year, make and models are selling for within your region and online.
 Obtaining prices for at least three comparable trailers for sale can also give you an edge when a potential buyer wishes to question your evaluation in pricing.

 When advertising the trailer make sure you include all the essential information in your ad description, such trailer type, year, make, model, size, load capacity, and style.
-Photos are a key element to marketing your trailer, make sure to focus on many different angles and include close-ups of any moving parts or areas exhibiting rust or damage.
-If there are areas that are damaged, you will want to point it out in your ad or decide if you wish to list as an ‘as is’ sale.
-Provide any contact information you would like to make disclose to those with a potential interest in buying such as a phone number and email.
+Photos are a vital element to marketing your trailer, make sure to focus on many different angles and include close-ups of any moving parts or areas exhibiting rust or damage.
+If there are areas that are damaged, you will want to point it out in your ad or decide if you wish to list as an “as is” sale.
+Provide any contact information you would like to disclose to those with a potential interest in buying such as a phone number and email.
 To attain as many potential buyers as possible, you can explore various avenues to promote the sale.
-Park the trailer in front of your residence with a ‘for sale’ to entice a sale from passersby.
+Park the trailer in front of your residence with a “for sale” to entice a sale from passersby.
 List an ad in your local newspaper, community flyer, or to reach a broader audience online, market it on craigslist or eBay.
-For websites geared specifically for selling trailers, you can also look to TrailerTraders or Trailer Shopper to list an online classified or Trailers for Less if you are looking for an option to have someone else conduct the sale for you.
+For websites explicitly geared for selling trailers, you can also look to TrailerTraders or Trailer Shopper to list an online classified or Trailers for Less if you are looking for an option to have someone else conduct the sale for you.

 Manage the Sale of the Trailer

 When you have found a possible buyer for the trailer, you will want to meet in a public place to have them inspect the vehicle and negotiate the details for purchase.
-Once both the buyer and seller have agreed upon a reasonable purchase price you will want to meet again to sign the Bill of Sale and exchange the cash for the vehicle.
-An ideal setting to carry out the transaction would be at a local bank to verify that the cash is authentic tender before handing over the trailer.
-Complete the sale and provide the buyer with the title, registration, any materials associated with the vehicle and/or keys.
+Once both the buyer and seller have agreed upon a reasonable purchase price, you will want to meet again to sign the bill of sale and exchange the cash for the vehicle.
+An ideal setting to carry out the transaction would be at a local bank to verify that the money is authentic tender before handing over the trailer.
+Complete the sale and provide the buyer with the title, registration, keys and any materials associated with the vehicle.